writethedocs/www/docs/conf/eu/2015/news/announcing-eu-presentations.md

 ## What's Next

-In the next few weeks, we'll be announcing the details for the conference schedule, as well as the events before, during, and after the conference.

 If you haven't purchased your ticket yet, you still have some time!
 You can get your tickets [here][tickets].

 Coming to Prague, but need help planning your stay?
 We have published some [resources on where to stay and how to get around][visiting].

 [visiting]: http://writethedocs.org/conf/eu/2015/visiting/
 [tickets]: http://writethedocs.org/conf/eu/2015/#tickets